phoenixdev-kl/vue-storefront/CONTRIBUTING.md

 # How to Contribute

-Already a JS/Vue.js developer?
-Pick an issue, push a PR and instantly become a member of the vue-storefront contributors community.
+Already a JavaScript/Vue.js developer?
+Pick an issue, create a pull request and instantly become a member of the vue-storefront contributors community.
 We've marked some issues as `Easy first pick` to make it easier for newcomers to begin!

 Thank you for your interest in, and engagement!

-Before you type an issue please read about out [release lifecycle](https://docs.vuestorefront.io/guide/basics/project-structure.html)
+Before you submit an issue please read about our [release lifecycle](docs/guide/basics/release-cycle.md).

 ## Branches